MatF-hub/DeepRL-HuggingFace/README.md

 # DeepRL-HuggingFace
-Colab Notebooks from course DeepRL from HuggingFace
+Colab Notebooks from course DeepRL from Hugging Face